frankelavsky/academic_homepage/_posts/2024-01-22-what-is-a-prototype.markdown

 </div>
 <em>A prototype. <a href="https://commons.wikimedia.org/wiki/File:Design_Thinking_Workshop_WMDE_Prototyp_Wiki-Dorf.jpg">Corinna Schuster (WMDE)</a>, <a href="https://creativecommons.org/licenses/by-sa/4.0">CC BY-SA 4.0</a>, via Wikimedia Commons</em>

+## [2026 Update]

+(This blog post has been my best-performing by a massive margin over the last 16 months (>150k impressions, versus <90k for my second-best).
+This is arguably a better-performing artifact than my research papers!

+For this reason, I'm adding a short update: I'm glad people are looking up "what is a prototype?" and have found this.
+I'm glad folks are more willing to interrogate "fidelity" and what that means.
+And I'm also glad that more people are beginning to understand that prototypes are about refining an *idea*, not just refining the *representation* of that idea (the prototype itself).
+Keep it up!

+And genAI, as of 2026, has complicated prototyping and the conversation immensely.
+In some ways, we can build much faster.
+But I've written another blog post about [the dangers of prototyping too fast](https://www.frank.computer/blog/2026/03/prototyping-bottleneck.html).
+I recommend that you read that post after this one.
+Consider this one the introduction to how to think about prototyping.
+That one is intermediate.)

 ## Background reading
 *This post is an excerpt of a reading reflection on a small collection of papers related to prototypes in HCI.*
 Before jumping in to my reflection, the two seminal papers that inspired this post are: